-Refer to the QCT website for the list of endorsed programs.
+Refer to the QCT website for the list of endorsed programs, as these will be progressively updated.

 Decision making and outcomes

 Assessors will make a final recommendation to the QCT of an applicant's suitability for certification based on:

 - the assessment of evidence against the Standards - observations of practice against the Classroom Practice Continuum - referee verification - discussions with the principal/supervisor or delegate, colleagues and the applicant during the Stage 2 visit.